 The Citizen AR 2.0 is the perfect casual everyday watch when G-Shocks are too tactical and dive watches are too showy.

-The AR 2.0 features a textured dial with blue accents throughout the 44mm stainless steel case.
+The AR 2.0 features a textured dial and a 44mm stainless steel case.
 It also features a date window at the traditional 3 o’clock position instead of the 4 o’clock position like other models we’ve seen.

 It’s powered by Citizen’s Eco-Drive technology, which can run for months without recharging.
 It features 100m water resistance on a comfortable rubber strap.

-Our favorite design detail is the tasteful blue accenting all around the watch, including the unique crown-guard and the crown.
-True to Citizen’s standards, the watch can be had for roughly $170.
+True to Citizen’s standards, the watch can be had for roughly $150.

 People think that automatic watches have to be pricey, which is why many watch wearers will opt for quartz models.
 While many of the watches on this list feature Citizen’s Eco-Drive technology, Citizen also offers quality automatic watches.